gabroberge/nestjs-dataloader/README.md

 ### NestDataLoader Creation

-We start by implementing the `NestDataLoader` interface.
+We start by extends the `NestDataLoader` abstract class.
 This tells `DataLoader` how to load our objects.

 ```typescript
 import  DataLoader from 'dataloader';